mithro/pmod-numato/README.md

  * From from Numato's spacing (0.3145 inch, pin to pin) to Digilent's spacing (0.3 inch, edge to edge).

-The traces have been length and skewed matched with a tolerance of ~1 mil.
-The traces are 0.8537 inches // 21.6mm long.
+The traces in a diff pair have been length and skewed matched with a tolerance of ~1 mil.

+The diff pairs as a group have been length matched to 0.8537 inches (21.6mm) long with a tolerance of 20 mil (0.5mm).

 To use Numato spacing device on Digilent host;
  * B side should be up.